 To assist Struthers home owners in the cost of removing stormwater from entering the sanitary sewer system from downspouts, footer drains and preventing basement flooding.
 The City of Struthers has a backflow prevention control program.

-(a) If you are a resident of the City of Struthers you are eligible to participate in the program.
-The following information and instructions are provided for eligible residents to participate in the Backflow Control Program.
+If you are a resident of the City of Struthers you are eligible to participate in the program.
+The following information and instructions are provided for eligible residents to participate in the BACKFLOW CONTROL PROGRAM.

-(b) Residents of the City of Struthers are asked to read the following important information carefully to avoid delays or possible disqualifications in obtaining reimbursement for expenses and to insure the proper equipment is installed.
-Failure to follow the requirements and inspection process detailed herein will disqualify the applicant's eligibility for reimbursement.
+Residents of the City of Struthers are asked to read the following important information carefully to avoid delays or possible disqualifications in obtaining reimbursement for expenses and to ensure the proper equipment is installed.
+FAILURE TO FOLLOW THE REQUIREMENTS AND INSPECTION PROCESS DETAILED HEREIN WILL DISQUALIFY THE APPLICANT’S ELIGIBILITY FOR REIMBURSEMENT.

-(2) To obtain reimbursement for costs to have the footer drains removed from the sanitary sewer, sump pump installed and gate valve placed on the sanitary sewer lateral placed on the sanitary sewer lateral, eligible home/property owner(s) are to obtain at least two (2) proposals from master licensed plumbers (a supplied list of master licensed plumbers must be obtained from the Mahoning County Board of Health) prior to installation of the devices.
+2. To obtain reimbursement for costs to have the footer drains removed from the sanitary sewer, sump pump installed and gate valve or alternative system placed on the sanitary sewer lateral placed on the sanitary sewer lateral, eligible home/property owner(s) are to obtain at least two (2) proposals from master licensed plumbers (a supplied list of master licensed plumbers must be obtained from the Mahoning County Board of Health) prior to installation of the devices.
 Residents contacting businesses to do the work should inquire as to experience in performing the work to be done.
 The home/property owner can select any qualified contractor however, the City will only reimburse 50% up to $1,500.00 of the lowest proposal submitted and will not participate in any cost beyond that stated in the proposal.

-(5) The City, through the Wastewater Treatment Plant Manager reserves the right to limit the number of participants in any given year based on the availability of funds for said program.
+4. The City, through the Wastewater Treatment Plant Manager reserves the right to limit the number of participants in any given year based on the availability of funds for said program.
 (There will be a limit of 5 per calendar year that shall not exceed $7,500 and will be expended from the current Budget Category SDO.)

-(7) Permits must be obtained from the Struthers Board of Health for the sump pump installation, gate valve, and general inspection of work.
+6. Permits must be obtained from Mahoning County Board of Health for the sump pump installation, gate valve, and general inspection of work.
 Residents having work done prior to the effective date of this Ordinance are to contact the Board of Health for a permit if the permit was not originally obtained.
 Permit and inspection fees are not reimbursable.

-(8) The Mahoning County Inspection Department must inspect the work prior to completion of the work, i.e., the covering of piping.
-If the work has been completed on or after July 21, 2003 and the effective date of this ordinance and a reimbursement for costs is requested, the resident should contact the Struthers Board of Health to see if an inspection of the work was done at the time of performance.
+7. The Mahoning County Inspection Department must inspect the work prior to completion of the work, i.e., the covering of piping.
+The resident should contact the Mahoning County Board of Health to see if an inspection of the work was done at the time of performance.
 If the work has not been inspected by the Mahoning County Board of Health, inspection of the existing sump pump and gate valve shall be made prior to any reimbursement.

-(c) The Struthers Board of Health maintains a list of licensed and registered master plumbers.
-Please contact the Struthers Board of Health for a list of master plumbers to perform the work.
+The Mahoning County Board of Health maintains a list of licensed and registered master plumbers.
+Please contact the Mahoning County Board of Health for a list of master plumbers to perform the work.

-(e) Any questions concerning this program may be directed to the Wastewater Treatment Plant Manager or Assistant Manager.
+Any questions concerning this program may be directed to the Struthers Wastewater Treatment Plant Manager or Assistant Manager.